kittyfishfrommars/grav-theme-oxygen/README.md

 ## Configuration

+### Theme Options

+#### Search Engine Index

+For a granular approach to indexing, please refer to Grav's [sitemap plugin](https://github.com/getgrav/grav-plugin-sitemap), which comes bundled with this theme.

+By default Oxygen _additionally_ instructs [search engines](https://developers.google.com/search/docs/crawling-indexing/robots-meta-tag) not to index any content, so you can setup your new site in your own time.
+Once you are ready to go live you have two ways to allow access to your site:

+**Admin Panel**

+Enable indexing through the [Grav Admin Panel](https://github.com/getgrav/grav-plugin-admin), which comes pre-installed with [Oxygen's Skeleton](https://github.com/kittyfishfrommars/grav-skeleton-oxygen) package.

+1. Login by pointing your browser to `http://mysite.com/admin`
+2. Navigate to `Themes` and select the Oxygen Theme
+3. Scroll down to `Theme Options` and enable the `Search Engine Index` toggle

+Done.

+**Manual Edit**

+Enable indexing by editing or creating [user/env/mysite.com/config/themes/oxygen.yaml](https://github.com/kittyfishfrommars/grav-theme-oxygen/blob/main/_demo/config/themes/oxygen.yaml) and rename the folder `mysite.com` to your production url without `www`.

+Set the following value:
+`
+index: true
+`

+This will remove the `noindex` meta tag from each site's head.

+Done.

 ### Environments

-For optimal perfomance in your production environment, copy [env/mysite.com/system.yaml](https://github.com/kittyfishfrommars/grav-skeleton-oxygen/blob/main/env/mysite.com/config/system.yaml) and rename the folder `mysite.com` to your production domain (without www).
+For optimal perfomance in your production environment, copy [user/env/mysite.com/config/system.yaml](https://github.com/kittyfishfrommars/grav-skeleton-oxygen/blob/main/env/mysite.com/config/system.yaml) and rename the folder `mysite.com` to your production url without `www`.

 ## Build Tools